Guide 14 chapters

 Targeting Changes Everything

-Broadcast TV is a blunt instrument.
-You buy a time slot on a local station and hope your target audience is watching.
+Broadcast is a blunt instrument.
+You buy a time slot and hope your audience is watching.

-Instead of reaching everyone watching the 6 PM news, you reach households that match your ideal client profile, regardless of what they’re watching.
+CTV flips that.
+You pick the households.
+Demographics, geography down to zip code, behaviors like auto loan holders or homeowners, and intent signals from recent browsing.
+Instead of reaching everyone watching the 6 PM news, you reach households that match your client profile.
+Doesn’t matter what they’re watching.

-Broadcast TV measurement is statistical estimation.
+Broadcast measurement is statistical estimation.
 Ratings tell you approximately how many people might have seen your ad.
+Emphasis on might.

 CTV measurement is deterministic.
-You know exactly how many households saw your ad, which households visited your website after exposure, which converted (called, filled out a form), and your cost per lead and cost per case.
+You know which households saw your ad, which ones visited your site afterward, which ones called or filled out a form, and what each lead cost.
 This isn’t correlation.
-It’s attribution: tracking the connection between ad exposure and business outcomes like website visits, calls, and signed cases.
+It’s attribution.

 How CTV Advertising Works